swapnilk30/JavaDeveloperNotes2024/README.md

 	}
 }
 ```
-3. Why multiple inheritance is not supported in java ?
+### 3. Why multiple inheritance is not supported in java ?
-## Why multiple inheritance is not supported in java ?

 ```
 In Java, Multiple Inheritance is not supported